hawkins/start-page/README.md

 And that's it, you're done!

 ### Contributing
-I welcome pull requests with open arms.
+I welcome all types of contributions.
 If you have suggestions, feel free to create an ["Issue"](https://github.com/hawkins/start-page/issues/new).
 If you'd like to contribute code, [fork the repository](https://github.com/hawkins/start-page#fork-destination-box) and submit a pull request of your changes.

 ### Resources
 This project uses a variety of resources.